dcollien/react-media-hooks/README.md

 ): readonly [MediaDeviceInfo[], MediaDeviceInfo[]]
 ```

-Given a flag for if permission has been granted, returns two lists of media devices: audio and video.
+Given a flag for if permission has been granted, returns two lists of media input devices: audio and video (in order).

 Changing the `isPermissionGranted` flag will re-initialize the lists.